-Alice: our research shows that the proposed plan is unlikely to help improve the job market, so it would be better to come up with a different, more effective plan before moving forward.
+Alex: our research shows that the proposed plan is unlikely to help improve the job market, so it would be better to come up with a different, more effective plan before moving forward.

 Bob: I don’t think we should care too much about what the so called “research” says.
 What matters is pushing this plan through, so we know that we did everything we could to help people win their jobs back, no matter the cost.